intershop/intershop-pwa/docs/concepts/localization.md

 Have a look at the spec for [PWATranslateCompiler](../../src/app/core/utils/translate/pwa-translate-compiler.spec.ts) for an overview of supported methods.

+> [!WARNING]
-> :warning: Translations with large values (> 1000 characters) will not be compiled to improve performance.
+> Translations with large values (> 1000 characters) will not be compiled to improve performance.
 We recommend using CMS components instead.
 If you _really_ need to increase this limit, adapt the `MAX_COMPILATION_LENGTH` variable of [PWATranslateCompiler](../../src/app/core/utils/translate/pwa-translate-compiler.ts).

 ### Localization with Formatted Dates